-Winter die-back is a lawn problem that occurs mostly during the winter, but can occur during other seasons depending on the amount of rainfall.
-Your grass plants may start become yellow and the lawn’s growth becomes sparse, and the soil is exposed.
+Winter die-back is a lawn problem that occurs mostly during the winter months.
+However, it can also occur during other seasons depending on the amount of rainfall and the types of usage.
+Your grass plants may start to become yellow, and the lawn’s growth becomes sparse, exposing the soil.

 What can be done to overcome winter die-back?

-It is difficult to make structural changes to anything that is causing a lack of airflow over the surface of your lawn or reducing the amount of sunlight, so it is best to think about how we can give your lawn the best advantage possible given its current circumstances.
-There are a few things that we can do:
+It is difficult to make structural changes to anything (such as buildings or fences) that are causing a lack of airflow over the surface of your lawn or reducing the amount of sunlight.
+So it is best to give your lawn the most advantage possible given its current circumstances.
+During the winter, make sure you use lawn as little as possible.
+If you need to get from one side of the lawn to the other (for example, if you need to get to a shed at the back of your lawn), install a pathway.
+Try and limit the amount of times your pets use the lawn.
+There are also a few other things that we can do:

 The first and main factor that causes winter die-back is over-saturated soil.
-Soil with a high clay content will hold on to water for longer, and reduce the flow of water throughout the root-zone.
-Adding sand to your soil will help to improve its overall condition by increasing the pore size within the soils structure, allowing water to flow through it more freely.
+Soil with a high clay content will hold onto water for longer, reducing the flow of water throughout the root zone.
+Adding sand to your soil will help to improve its overall condition by increasing the pore size within the soil’s structure, allowing water to flow through it more freely.

 Some varieties of grass plants will grow better than others in specific growing environments.
-For lawns growing in a shaded environment or in an environment surrounded by , the best variety of grass seed to use would be a mixture that contains a shade tolerant variety such as Creeping Red Fescue.
+For lawns growing in a shaded environment or in an environment surrounded by fences and trees, the best variety of grass seed to use would be a mixture that contains a shade-tolerant variety such as creeping red fescue.